fawaz70/fawaz70.github.io/index.md

-<a href="../#projects">Projects</a> <a href="https://github.com/fawaz70/fawaz70.github.io/blob/gh-pages/Resume-for-Computer-Science-2022.pdf">Resume</a>
+<a href="../#projects">Projects</a> <a href="https://github.com/fawaz70/fawaz70.github.io/blob/gh-pages/Resume%20for%20Computer%20Science%20March%202025.pdf">Resume</a>
 # ABOUT ME

 <img src="https://github.com/fawaz70/fawaz70.github.io/blob/gh-pages/fawaz_profile.jpg?raw=true" width="375" height="375">

 I am a graduate from the University of Toronto, with an Honors Bachelors of Science in Computer Science, specializing in Software Engineering.

+In my current role as a Java Application Developer at Teranet Inc., I am responsible for enhancing microservice applications using Java, Spring Boot, and Maven, while implementing updates and new features.
+My work involves working with SOAP and REST APIs and managing databases such as PostgreSQL, MSSQL, and Oracle SQL.
+I also handle CI/CD processes using tools like Jenkins and the OpenShift platform, ensuring smooth development, testing, and deployment cycles.

-My current role as a Software Developer involves managing our in-house application to help provide lawyers and case analysts time saving solutions.
-Additionally, I manage the web pages that our firm and clients use.
-Majority of my work revolves around C# and SQL Server with some knowledge and use of ASP.NET.
+In my previous role as a Software Developer, I managed and enhanced in-house applications that provided time-saving solutions for lawyers and case analysts.
+I was also responsible for managing web pages used by both our firm and clients, focusing primarily on C# and SQL Server development, with some exposure to ASP.NET.
 I have acquired many valuable technical skills, as a Computer Scientist.
 I have thorough knowledge of Python, Java, C, and SQL.
 With the help of multiple projects, I was able to gain strong skills in Agile methodologies.
 Apart from these, my keen interest in front-end development has allowed me to learn other languages such as HTML, CSS, and JavaScript.
 Over the years, I was also able to strengthen theoretical aspects of Computer Science, including Object-Oriented Programming, Space-Time Complexity, Data Structures, and Memory Management.

 To compliment my technical skills, I was able to strengthen my interpersonal, communication and leadership skills, which I obtained while leading projects as a Junior Business Analyst at Environment Canada.